pawancogo/luxe-threads-backend/docs-md/manual-testing/be/03_Admin_Management.md

 ---

-## Test Case 3.7: Create New Admin - Missing Required Fields
+## Test Case 3.7: Create New Admin - Missing Required => TestedFields

 **Prerequisites**:
 - Logged in as Super Admin